 Kate Hawes publishes books across the broad range of psychoanalysis , from object relations and the Independent school, to relational, interpersonal and self psychology perspectives.
 With over 20 years of experience in the field, she acquires books at professional, academic, research and more popular levels.

-Andy Humphries has particular responsibility on the Economics list for political economy, finance, transport economics, and environmental, agricultural, and ecological economics.
+Andy Humphries has overall responsibility for Routledge’s economics and finance book publishing and commissions new books in heterodox economics, political economy, economic theory and methodology, and environmental and agricultural ecological economics.
 He is keen to publish the latest cutting-edge research in these areas through monographs and edited collections, as well as building on our extensive programme of textbooks and handbooks.

 Andrew Humphrys acquires books in the areas of security studies, peace and conflict studies, and military studies.
 With over 20 years experience in academic publishing, he has published books in a variety of formats, including research monographs, textbooks, and handbooks, as well as works for the more general reader.